marcospsviana/automatic-volume-anager/README.md

-Control and manager cloters with screen in GTK PyGObject and arduino
+Control and manage volumes with screen in GTK PyGObject and Arduino

 #### problems and solutions
 ```bash